TUHIN27289/B12-A5-Emergency-Hotline/readme.md

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
 5. What is the difference between **preventDefault() and stopPropagation()** methods?

+1.getElementById selects one element by ID, getElementsByClassName selects all with that class (HTMLCollection), while querySelector selects the first match and querySelectorAll selects all (NodeList).

+2.Use document.createElement("div"), then parent.appendChild(newElement) to insert it.

+3.Event Bubbling means events start from the target element and bubble up through its ancestors.

+4.Event Delegation uses a parent element to handle events of child elements via bubbling—reduces memory usage.

+5.preventDefault() stops default browser behavior, while stopPropagation() stops the event from bubbling further.
 ---

 ## 🧪 Challenges Part (10 Marks)